EV Charging in Smart Grids: Mean Field Equilibrium and Approximate Non-Cooperative and Cooperative Strategies: Abstract

 \section{Abstract}

-We investigate the optimal charging strategy for large-scale electric vehicles in smart grids using a finite-horizon framework within a mean field game approach.
-By proving the existence and uniqueness of the solution to the consistency condition equation, we analyze the optimal charging strategies for electric vehicles in the mean field limit case.
-We then construct the approximate optimal charging strategies for a finite number of vehicles in both non-cooperative and cooperative games, and give a numerical experiment accordingly.
-Lastly, we present numerical analyses to illustrate approximate strategies of non-cooperate and cooperate game.
+We study the optimal charging strategies for large-scale electric vehicles in smart grids within a finite-horizon mean field game framework.
+We first establish the existence and uniqueness of the solution to the consistency condition equation, which characterizes the optimal charging behavior in the mean field limit.
+Building on this result, we construct approximate optimal charging strategies for a finite population of vehicles in both non-cooperative and cooperative settings.
+Finally, we provide numerical analyses that illustrate and compare the approximate strategies in the non-cooperative and cooperative games.

 {\textbf{Keywords}}: Smart grid, mean field game, mean field equilibrium, approximate Nash equilibrium.

 {\textbf{MSC 2020}}: 91A06, 49L12, 49N80, 60H30